-You can have something to eat and drink as part of the test.
+Towards the end of the test, you can have something to eat and drink.
 The computer will record your muscles and nerves.

 When the doctors have checked the computer, they will remove the bendy tube.

 The nurses will check you regularly to make sure you are getting better.
 You can then go home.